seezee/WP-FOFT-Loader/readme.txt

 For detailed recommended settings, see the plugin Upload options screen.

+**Filenames must follow the proper naming convention:** `$family`SC-`$weight&style`-webfont-`$filetype`.

+**$family**
+: The font family base name without style.
+Case-insensitive.

+**SC**
+: Small caps identifier. *Optional*.
+Append to $family only if it is a small caps variant. *Case-sensitive*.

+**$weight&style**
+: The font style.
+Can be weight, style, or a combination of both. *Case-sensitive*.

+**-webfont-**
+: Mandatory suffix.
+Append to $weight&style.

+**$filetype**
+: The file type, i.e., "woff" or "woff2".

-**Filenames must follow the proper naming convention:** `$family`-`$weight&style`-webfont-`$filetype`, e.g., for the bold weight italic style of Times New Roman, rename the files to timenewroman-boldItalic-webfont.woff and timesnewroman-boldItalic-webfont.woff2.
+**Example**: for the bold weight italic style of Times New Roman, rename the files to timenewroman-boldItalic-webfont.woff and timesnewroman-boldItalic-webfont.woff2.
 For small caps style families, append SC (case-sensitive) to the family name, e.g., playfairdisplaySC-bold-webfont.woff.

-**Weights and styles are case-sensitive!** Allowed weights and styles and their CSS mappings are:
+Allowed weights and styles and their CSS mappings are:

 thin | hairline (maps to 100)
 extraLight | ultraLight (maps to 200)